 ISO-NE earns unqualified audit report on market administration and settlements system

-ISO New England recently completed the 2022 System and Organization Controls (SOC 1) engagement, which assessed the controls surrounding the market administration and settlements system for administering the wholesale electricity markets.
+ISO New England recently completed the 2023 System and Organization Controls (SOC 1) engagement, which assessed the controls surrounding the market administration and settlements system for administering the region’s wholesale electricity markets.

 The Sarbanes-Oxley Act, a federal law governing accounting practices at public companies, requires many of New England’s market participants to annually verify their internal controls over financial statement reporting.
 Since the ISO’s market administration and settlements system affects market participants’ financial statements, the market participants need reasonable assurance that the system is designed and implemented to accurately process relevant transactions for financial statement reporting throughout the period.

-The SOC 1 engagement was developed by the American Institute of Certified Public Accountants, to give reasonable assurance to user entities that the service organizations they rely on, such as ISO New England, have designed and implemented adequate control processes.
-Market participants and their independent auditors can use this third-party assessment of ISO New England’s market administration and settlements system when evaluating their own internal controls for financial statement reporting.
+The SOC 1 engagement was developed by the American Institute of Certified Public Accountants to give reasonable assurance to user entities that the service organizations they rely on, such as ISO New England, have designed and implemented adequate control processes.
+Market participants and their independent auditors can use this third-party assessment of the ISO’s market administration and settlements system when evaluating their own internal controls for financial statement reporting.